Nov 13, 2015

 - scrub with brush and rinse with more hot water

-- while scrubbing, use a rag to blot up rust
+- while scrubbing, use a rag to blot up rust - Not working?

 - Distilled white vinegar